Mitch-Co/NotBot/JS/commands/_README_COMMANDS.txt

 WHAT IS THIS AREA FOR?
 --------------------------------------------------------------------------------------
-This area stores modules for each of BootyBot's commands.
+This area stores modules for each of NotBot's commands.

 The commands all take in a set of inputs, process the inputs, and return data or a send a message.